appdevtk/vial-firmware-build/README.md

 This project uses [QMK Firmware](https://qmk.fm).

-It builds all the keyboard firmwares configured in the repository.
+It builds all the via/vial keyboard firmwares configured in the repository.
+If vial firmware is not available, the default firmware is built as a fallback.

 ## Release